Intermodalics/pickit-docs/docs/first-steps/video-tutorials.rst

 Each lesson consists of a brief introduction to the essential concepts and tools, and is followed by a live demonstration.
 If you want to learn more about a specific topic, a link to the complete documentation is provided.

+The slides used in these video tutorials can be `downloaded here <https://drive.google.com/uc?export=download&id=195PoWuYLgZygqBV5g1VGg4ReK4P37hnt>`_ in pdf format.

 .. _video-tutorials-where-to-pick: